microsoft/Web-Dev-For-Beginners/1-getting-started-lessons/3-accessibility/README.md

 ✅ Go to any web site and try to navigate through it using only your keyboard.
 What works, what doesn't work?
 Why?

+Keyboard navigation is an important accessibility feature that allows users to navigate through websites using only their keyboard, without relying on a mouse or other pointing devices.

 ## Summary

 A web accessible to some is not a truly 'world-wide web'.
 The best way to ensure the sites you create are accessible is to incorporate accessibility best practices from the start.
 While there are extra steps involved, incorporating these skills into your workflow now will mean all pages you create will be accessible.